 This led to vast improvements in the employee experience – and the company reported a significant increase in overall engagement through this system, too.

 Companies that fail to change and adapt to the modern digital world will soon become obsolete.
 However, the road to digital adoption is by no means simple and straightforward.
-There are numerous obstacles that stand in the way – one of those being the employees within the organization.
+Numerous obstacles stand in the way – one of those being the employees within the organization.

-In order for this transformative journey to be successful, leaders must understand how to keep their employees engaged throughout the process.
-The way in which digital transformation is approached matters, and failing to get your team members on board with the changes will slow down the progression.
+For this transformative journey to be successful, leaders must understand how to keep their employees engaged throughout the process.
+How digital transformation is approached matters, and failing to get your team members on board with the changes will slow down the progression.
 Remember to keep these factors in check and always keep your employee’s experience as a top priority.